Skip to main content

 ref(propertyName);

-• Property Name: The name of the property that will store the DOM reference in the component.
+• Property Name: The name of the property that stores the DOM reference in the component.
 The element with ref(propertyName) will be assigned to this property.

 Slotted

-The goal is to create a <my-button> component that can accept any content passed into it, such as text or other HTML elements.
-We use a slot to allow dynamic content, and the slotted directive to capture and monitor any content placed inside this slot.
+The example below creates a <my-button> component that can accept any content passed into it, such as text or other HTML elements.
+The slot can handle dynamic content, and the slotted directive captures and monitors any content placed inside this slot.

 The slotted directive captures all nodes assigned to a slot in <my-button>.